blueOkiris/natevolve-ark/README.md

-# Soundwarp
+# Natevolve Ark

 ## Description

-A C++ library for applying linguistic sound changes in order to a list of words
+A C++ library to aid in the creation of Naturalistic Conlangs

+Modules:

+- Soundwarp - based on a set of defined sound change rules in a file, apply (in order) the set of sound changes to a word
+- Romanizer - given a map of IPA symbols to characters, convert from IPA to a Romanization and back

 ## Build